slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On mistakes and failure

 <!--
+> *'We're even wrong about which mistakes we're making.' -- Carl Winfeld*
 > *'Someone I loved once gave me a box full of darkness.
 It took me years to understand that this too, was a gift.' -- Mary Oliver*

 - What are we afraid of?
 We’re afraid of growth.
 We’re terrified of exposure.
 Remember, nothing scares the crap out of us more than advancing, because to advance is to move from the known to the unknown.